 7. CompanyCam’s Webinars

-CompanyCam, an app that helps contractors manage field work, hosts Taco Bout It a webinar series focused on their industry every Tuesday.
-They regularly bring in partners to help them deliver information to their viewers that goes beyond their expertise in managing job sites — like marketing and sales tips, business savvy, and crisis management.
+CompanyCam, an app that helps contractors manage field work, hosts regular webinars focused on their industry.
+They bring in partners to help them deliver information to their viewers that goes beyond their expertise in managing job sites — like marketing and sales tips, business savvy, and crisis management.

 You can create great ToFu content too

 Done right, top-of-funnel content opens the door to building and nurturing a relationship that not only results in a purchase, but breeds a customer that’s excited about your product.

 The first step in getting started in your own ToFu content journey is to build a strategy.
 Decide who your best audience is and do all you can to learn about their biggest challenges and how they seek out solutions.
 That will help you determine what your top-of-funnel (ToFu) content needs to say and how it needs to make your audience feel.